jefkel/Mission-01/README.md

 ### TroubleShooting Fun
 Adding extra infrastructure node may seem like a fun idea, but it adds to the network complexity when configuring gateways, DNS, etc.

-Firewalls, port-forwarding, provider port blocking, and other networking fun when demoing from home.
+Firewalls, port-forwarding, provider port blocking, and other networking fun when hosting presentation material from home.

-VM Snapshots are awesome, but too many can become slower than re-running automated deployments.
+VM Snapshots are awesome, but full deploy automation is better!

 ## Application Deployments